 Rosalind is an acclaimed literary translator of contemporary Hispanic writing.
-She has worked on books by such authors as Enrique Vila-Matas, Héctor Abad, Elvira Navarro, Guadalupe Nettel and Juan Pablo Villalobos.
+She has worked on books by authors such as Enrique Vila-Matas, Héctor Abad, Elvira Navarro, Guadalupe Nettel and Juan Pablo Villalobos.
 She is a 2016 Arts Foundation fellow, and her translations have been shorlisted for prizes such as the Guardian First Book Award and the Oxford-Weidenfeld Translation Prize.

-She has taught translation at undergraduate level at the Universities of Bristol and Roehampton, and on the distance-learning MA in Translation at the University of Bristol.
+She has taught translation at undergraduate level at the Universities of Bristol and Roehampton, and on the MA in Translation at the University of Bristol.

 She is chair and co-founder of the Emerging Translators Network, a peer-to-peer advice and support group for early-career literary translators, and has previously been a committee member of the UK Translators Association.

-She is a regular speaker on the subject of professional literary translation at universities, book fairs and literary festivals, and runs many public, translation-related workshops and other activities for adults around the country, including the now legendary WORDKEYS, The 4D Translation Game.
+She is a regular speaker on the subject of professional literary translation at universities, book fairs and literary festivals, and runs many public, translation-related workshops and other activities for adults and children around the country, including the now legendary WORDKEYS, The 4D Translation Game.

 Lunatics, Lovers and Poets: Twelve Stories after Cervantes and Shakespeare, ed.
 Daniel Hahn and Margarita Valencia (And Other Stories, 2016)